tgaillard1/docai/docai-contract-demo/README.md

     1. Navigate to **IAM & Admin** -> **Service Accounts**
     2. Click on **Create a service account**
-    3. In the **Service account name** section, type in `process-receipt-example` or a name of your choice
+    3. In the **Service account name** section, type in `process-contract-example` or a name of your choice
     4. Click **Create and continue**
     5. Grant this service account the following roles:
         * Storage Admin